hoplaahei/hoplaahei.github.io/_posts/2014-05-26-PC-BSD-Installation.md

 3. Choose the latest stable release
 4. Choose your architecture (e.g., amd64 for 64-bit)
 5. Open the .sha26 file (has the same name as the .iso)
-6. Copy the long hash string
+6. Copy the long hash string to clipboard
 7. Right-click on the link for the hybrid .iso and choose 'Save Link with DownloadThemAll!'
 8. Paste the hash key and set the type to sha256
 9. Download the .iso